Zhiming-Huang/Dempster-shafer-combination-rules/README.md

  'b': 0.19999999999999998,
  'c': 0.0}
 ```
-Continueing edition will consider the situation of confliction.
+Following editions will consider the situation of confliction.